Vanguard vs Hargreaves Lansdown: what’s the difference?

 - You can use HL for consolidated reporting if you have investments elsewhere.

-- Access to Vanguard exclusive funds and HL exclusive funds.
+- You can get access to Vanguard exclusive funds and HL exclusive funds.

-- Compare both platforms and switch assets if you are dissatisfied.
+- You could compare both platforms and switch assets if you are dissatisfied.

 The main drawback is you may incur multiple account fees by holding two accounts.